dart-lang/sdk/docs/language/informal/reserve-await-and-yield.md

 [import]: https://github.com/dart-lang/sdk/issues/10018

-We could consider reserving some of the other contextual keywords, but so far we have had any user or tool author requests to do so, so they don't seem to be problematic.
+We could consider reserving some of the other contextual keywords, but so far we have not had any user or tool author requests to do so, so they don't seem to be problematic.

 ## Suggested Spec Changes